mozilla/addons-server/docs/topics/api/abuse.rst

     :>json string|null operating_system: The client's operating system.
     :>json string|null operating_system_version: The client's operating system version.
     :>json string|null reason: The reason for the report.
+    :>json string|null illegal_category: The type of illegal content - only defined when the reason is set to ``illegal``.

 .. _abuse-report_entry_point-parameter: